br-automation-com/mappVision-Demo/Logical/Libraries/McBase/McBaseCfg.typ

 	McCfgExtLimRefType : STRUCT (*Type mcAML_EXT settings*)
 		LimitReference : McCfgReferenceType; (*Name of the limit reference*) END_STRUCT;
-	McCfgGearBoxType : STRUCT (*Specifies a gearbox by defining the ratio between a gearbox input and output*) Input : DINT; (*Number of rotations on the encoder side [Revolutions]*) Output : DINT; (*Number of rotations on the load side which correspond to the number of rotations on the encoder side [Revolutions]*)
+	McCfgGearBoxType : STRUCT (*Ratio between a gearbox input and output*) Input : DINT; (*Number of rotations on the encoder side [Revolutions]*) Output : DINT; (*Number of rotations on the load side which correspond to the number of rotations on the encoder side [Revolutions]*)
 	END_STRUCT;